Flat File Layout

 There are Import and Export buttons in the bottom left corner of the dialog box.
 The buttons can be used in combination with the File Handling Options above.

 - Import: This button is active when Embed Field Settings in Workflow is selected.
 Clicking the Import Button will allow the user to browse to aFlat ASCII file (*.flat) that contains the field settings to be applied to the data.
 These settings will then be saved in the workflow.

 - Export: The user can save the field settings to a Flat ASCII file (*.flat) to be applied again either to a different file that follows the same layout or to the same file to be utilized in a different workflow.
 This option is available when either radio button above is selected.

-After you configure this box, you can return to these settings at any time via the Input tool's Configuration Properties window.
-In the Options Pane, #5: File/Field Layout - Has Value. select the "..." icon to return to Flat File Field Settings.
+After the user configures this box, they can return to these setting at anytime via the Input tool's Configuration Properties Window.
+In the Options Pane, #5: File/Field Layout - Has Value.
+Click the to be returned to Flat File Field Settings.